gabriellewald/resume.md/resume.md

 ### <span>Passing the Standards Projection</span> <span>May 2021</span>

-*Created predictive model to project the percentage of K-12 students passing standard tests in California public schools.
+*Created predictive model to project the percentage of students passing standard tests in K-12 CA public schools.
 This project was an in-depth investigation of factors possibly affecting school performance.*

-   - Modeled training data with several regression algorithms: Linear Regression, Logistic Regression, Decision Tree, Random Forest, Lasso and PCA
+   - Modeled training data with several regression algorithms: Linear Regression, Logistic Regression, Decision Tree, Random Forest, Lasso, and PCA
    - Created unique dataset with test scores, financial investment in education, and several demographics regarding students and their families

 ## Skills